rishika10bhalla/TRAIVIS_PROJECT_LSRS/README.md

 The factors we have taken into consideration specifically are:
 ABC - area before content
 D - definitions
-C -
+C - detailed content
-A -
+A - activity questions
-AAC -
-V -
+AAC - area after content( summaries, revision exercises) V - content pages with visual illustrations
-ABC T -
+ABC T - time on area before content
-D T -
+D T - time spent on definitions
-C T -
+C T - time spent on detailed content
-A T -
+A T - time spent on activity questions
-AAC T -
-LS -
+AAC T - time spent on area after content(summaries, revision exercises) LS - learning style to be predicted

-We used a publicly available dataset to train and test our model.
+We used a publicly available dataset to train(knn.js) and test our model(test0.js).
 We also conducted a cross-validation study to ensure the robustness of our model.

 This model is intended to be used as a guidance tool and not a definitive assessment of a student's learning style.
 We encourage students to explore various learning styles and find what works best for them.